 Although an international company was chosen to conduct all of the mitigation plans, this information has not been made public yet.

-In the end, these plans will allow the federal agencies to allocate funding to the different municipalities and address needs in an evidence-based manner.
+In the end, these plans will allow federal agencies to allocate funding to the different municipalities and address needs in an evidence-based manner.
 For planners, it will enable the full use of land use planning methods and benefits.

 This is an excellent opportunity for capacity building of local planners in Puerto Rico.

-Public participation and involvement with the municipalities are critical, and funds from CDBG-DR for community planning could be dedicated for public participation.
+Public participation and involvement with the municipalities are critical, and funds from CDBG-DR for community planning could be dedicated to public participation.
 Of course, municipalities will have to apply for these funds, which will be distributed on a first-come, first-served basis.
-There are concerns are that the company hired to update the Hazard Mitigation Plans might not engage the public in a meaningful way.
+There are concerns that the company hired to update the Hazard Mitigation Plans might not engage the public in a meaningful way.